Useful Links & Services

 Primary school: Kington St Michael CE Primary School, tel.
 (01249) 750454, Secondary Schools (Chippenham):

 Sheldon School, tel.
 (01249) 766020

 Science Museum Library and Archives

-Please click here to view information about this facility at Wroughton, near Swindon.
+Please visit the Science Museum's website to view information about this facility at Wroughton, near Swindon.

 The Science Museum Library and Archives is one of the most pre-eminent collections in the world of printed items relating to the physical sciences, engineering, industry and transport.
 There are outstanding collections in these subject areas, but it also has significant collections on the scientific exploration of the natural world, including natural history and the science of life; on cartography, oceanography and the earth sciences, astronomy and cosmology; and on the application of science and technology to human life, including public health and medical technology, agriculture and domestic technology.

 If you have found a dog, please contact (01249) 706111 during office hours*.
 Out of office hours and up to 11pm please ring 0845 0568035 and your call will be dealt with by the Out of Hours Service.
 If you have lost a dog, please contact (01249) 706111 during office hours* who can advise if your dog has been found.

 *(Note: office hours are Monday to Thursday 08:45 am – 5:15 pm & Friday 08:45 – 4:45 pm)